leonp/sherlock-holmes/_chapters/the-boscombe-valley-mystery-ch1.md

 Regent Street with hardly a coat to his back or a boot to his foot.
 </p><p>
-“&‘Here we are, Jack,’ says he, touching me on the arm; ‘we’ll be as good as a family to you.
+“‘Here we are, Jack,’ says he, touching me on the arm; ‘we’ll be as good as a family to you.
 There’s two of us, me and my son, and you can have the keeping of us.
 If you don’t—it’s a fine, law-abiding country is England, and there’s always a policeman